– Month by Month

 - How to Hit the Ball on the Rise (video) – it is a new lesson in the Training section of WebTennis24, which shows in a 3-part sequence how to take the ball early, before your opponent has time to cover the open court: preparation (observe the spin, footwork), contact (technique, visualization), and practice drills (self-feed, partner feed).

 Knowing how to take the ball on the rise makes the difference between being a defensive (reactive) or offensive (proactive) player.
 You want to be able to do… both.

-- How to Teach the Switch from Western to Semi-Western Grip (6-minute video) – this is another creative lesson, part of Kids Tennis membership, that shows my way of teaching a child (or practically anybody), who hits their forehand groundstroke using a western grip, to make the switch to the semi-western.
+- How to Teach the Switch from Western to Semi-Western Grip (video) – this is another creative lesson, part of Kids Tennis membership, that shows my way of teaching a child (or practically anybody), who hits their forehand groundstroke using a western grip, to make the switch to the semi-western.
 If you want your child to hit more balls over the net and more power, playing with a semi-western grip should be the aim of any modern-day player.

 - Overhead Progression (3 videos) – a step-by-step method for learning or teaching the overhead.
 More lessons, tips, and drills can be found in the Training section.

 - Pizza Delivery (1 video) – a fun children’s game for picking up tennis balls during lessons.
 It can be accessed inside the Kids Tennis section where you can also find tips and live lessons with kids.

 - One-Handed vs Two-Handed Backhand (video) – if you are a beginner or a coach teaching beginning players, in this video I share my honest opinion about whether you should choose to play one-handed or two-handed backhand?
 I grew up playing two-handed but in recent years I’ve picked up the one-handed backhand as a way to easily teach and rally with my students.

 Find it in the Training, Kids memberships, and 10 Lesson Plans program.